Jinguashi Shrine (Gold Shrine)

 黃金神社

-The shrine was built in 1933 after the Japan Mining Company took over the Jinguashi Mine and is also known as the Golden Shrine due to gold mining activities, where it enshrines Amaterasu.
-Due to a lack of maintenance, only stone pillars and foundations remain for people to pay their respects, but the scale of the Japanese shrine can still be vaguely seen.
-The view is expansive, offering vistas of Teapot Mountain and overlooking the Jinguashi settlement.
-There is a stone stairway in the Gold Museum area that leads to this location.
+The shrine was built in 1933 after the Japanese Mining Company took over the Jinguashi Gold Mine.
+Due to gold mining, it is also referred to as the Golden Shrine, dedicated to Amaterasu.
+Due to lack of maintenance, only stone pillars and foundations remain for visitors to pay their respects, but the scale of the Japanese shrine is still vaguely visible.
+The area offers a wide view, allowing visitors to overlook Tea Pot Mountain and gaze down at the Jinguashi settlement.
+There is a stone stairway in the Golden Museum Park that leads to this location.

-Address:8 Jinguashi, Ruifang District, New Taipei City 224, Taiwan (Gold Museum)
+Address:8 Jinguashi Jin'guang Rd, Ruifang District, New Taipei City 224, Taiwan (Gold Museum Park)

-Jinguashi Shrine was established on March 2, 1898, during the Meiji period (31st year).
-It was built by Tanaka Chobei (Tanaka Group), the mine operator, in response to the frequent presence of bandits at the beginning of the Jinguashi mining business, which made the employees uneasy.
-To stabilize public sentiment, the shrine was constructed at the eastern end of the Jinguashi main mountain.
-On April 8, 1936, the Taiwan Mining Co. invested in rebuilding the shrine to make it the center of faith for the mining workers and the only park in the mining area, by renovating the shrine and planting ornamental plants, as well as setting up resting places.
-The renovated shrine was completed on July 15, 1937.
-The Jinguashi Shrine is dedicated to the deities Okuninushi no Mikoto, Kanayama-hiko no Mikoto, and Sarutahiko no Mikoto.
-During the Japanese occupation period, a grand mountain god festival was held annually on July 15 in summer.
-The original architecture of the shrine included the main hall, worship hall, purification station, and the approach leading up the stairs, flanked by three torii gates, five flagpoles, and a bronze cow at the entrance.
-Unfortunately, the shrine's structures were damaged after the war, and today only two torii gates, a few stone lanterns, and the foundations and pillars of the shrine remain.
-Visitors can also enjoy the beautiful views of Mount Datou (Keelung Mountain) and Teapot Mountain, and by continuing along the shrine trail, one can reach the Four Pit Ruins and the geological park.
+Jinguashi Shrine was established on March 2, 1898, during the Meiji era (31st year).
+At that time, the mining operator Tanaka Nagahira (Tanaka Group) recognized that as the Jinguashi mining business began, bandits frequently roamed the area, causing unrest among the workers.
+To stabilize their spirits, a shrine was constructed at the eastern end of Jinguashi Mountain.
+On April 8, 1936, the Taiwan Mining Co. invested in the renovation of the shrine to make Jinguashi Shrine a center of faith for miners and the only recreational area in the mining district.
+After the renovation, the shrine was completed on July 15, 1937.
+The shrine primarily worships three deities: Ōkuninushi, Kanayama-hiko, and Sarutahiko.
+During the Japanese rule, a grand mountain god festival was held every summer on July 15.
+The original shrine included the main hall, worship hall, purification pavilion, and a pathway leading up with three torii gates, five flagpoles, and a bronze cow at the entrance.
+Unfortunately, the shrine’s structures were damaged after the war, and now only two torii gates, several stone lanterns, and the foundations and pillars of the shrine remain.
+Visitors can also enjoy the beauty of Datou Meiren Mountain (Keelung Mountain) and Teapot Mountain from this site, and by continuing along the shrine’s path, they can reach the historical site of the Four Mines and the geological park.

-Address:8 Jinguashi, Ruifang District, New Taipei City 224, Taiwan (Gold Museum)
+Address:8 Jinguashi Jin'guang Rd, Ruifang District, New Taipei City 224, Taiwan (Gold Museum Park)

 Recommended Hotel Bookings